All Festivals in Mérida, Mexico in 2025

 January Festivals in Mérida

-Opt for a January trip to experience Mérida Fest in Mérida, a huge annual celebration that honors the founding of Mérida and extends over several weeks.
-There are numerous cultural events and artistic performances during Mérida Fest and a wide gastronomic offer.
-Events take place all over the city, in the museums, parks and universities, on Paseo de Montejo, in the city hall and many other places.
+Opt for a January trip to experience Mérida Fest in Mérida, a huge annual celebration that honors the founding of Mérida (in 2025 already marking the 483rd anniversary) and extends over several weeks.

-It begins with a serenade on January 5th, when hundreds of troubadour folk singers sing the traditional alborada at dawn to wake the city with Yucatecan trova music.
-The festivities last for 24 days.
+It has already begun with a serenade on January 5, when hundreds of troubadour folk singers sang the traditional alborada at dawn to wake up the town with trova music.
+The festivities end on January 26, 2025.
 There are a range of activities including dance, theater, literature, visual arts, music, and children’s events.

 Jarana Dance at the Plaza Grande